pcrockett/mollysocket-fly/README.md

-## MollySocket Server
+## MollySocket Fly.io Service

 Running Signal on an [un-Googled Android fork](https://grapheneos.org/) without push notifications is a death sentence for your battery.

-Fortunately, there's [Molly](https://molly.im/), a Signal fork that adds extra features to the Signal app.
-It is mostly marketed as "A hardened version of Signal", however the killer feature in my opinion is [UnifiedPush](https://unifiedpush.org/) support.
+Fortunately, there's [Molly](https://molly.im/), a Signal fork that is mostly marketed as "A hardened version of Signal."
+However the killer feature in my opinion is not the extra security, but rather [UnifiedPush](https://unifiedpush.org/) support.
 UnifiedPush is what allows an app to receive proper push notifications _without_ Google Play Services and _without_ absolutely destroying your battery life.

 This repository shows how to get a low-maintenance, free, [MollySocket](https://github.com/mollyim/mollysocket) instance running in "Air Gap mode" on [Fly.io](https://fly.io/).
 This makes it easy to set up the